-This is a parasitic infection that is acquired by skin contact with fresh water in certain parts of the world.
-Infected snails living in fresh water release microscopic infective parasites in to the water.
+This is a parasitic worm infection that is acquired by skin contact with fresh water in certain parts of the world.
+The parasite lives in both humans and fresh water snails.
+Infected snails release microscopic infective parasites in to the water.
 These penetrate the skin of humans who have contact with the water.
 Currents can spread the parasites to areas well away from the contaminated water.

-Infection can occur during swimming, bathing, paddling or undertaking watersports in infested fresh water, or by showering in water drawn directly from fresh water sources - this can occur in lakside lodges/campsites.
+Infection can occur during swimming, bathing, paddling or undertaking watersports in infested fresh water, or by showering in water drawn directly from fresh water sources - this can occur in lakeside lodges/campsites.

 Schistosomiasis occurs in fresh water lakes, ponds, rivers and streams in Africa, South America and parts of the Middle and Far East, particularly Lake Malawi, Lake Victoria and the Nile river.

 This map below has been reproduced with permission of and acknowledgement to WHO (World Health Organisation).
 A full sized version of this map can be accessed by clicking on the map.

 The initial infection usually produces no symptoms but itchy skin can develop where parasites enter the skin.
 Sometimes, two to four weeks later, fever, diarrhoea, cough or a rash occur as the parasites move around the body, this is acute schistosomiasis.

 The parasites become adult worms after approximately 8-12 weeks inside the human body.
 They are 0.5-2 cm long and live in the veins around the bladder and bowel for an average of 2-8 years.
 The female parasite produces microscopic eggs which are passed out of the body in urine and bowel motions.
 If these enter fresh water they can infect snails and continue the life cycle.
 It is the eggs that can cause long term symptoms.